 What They Are Saying, Episode 7

 If you have three minutes to spare, you might be enjoined to visit the Joyce Project’s article on “Asasic Records”.
 Credited to “JH 2011” (John Hunt, I presume), it discourses on the continued existence of every idea and word ever crafted on an astral plane of consciousness.
-The concept is that like a posted comment on a website, once an idea is conceived, it floats around space for eternity.
+The concept is that, like a posted comment on a website, once an idea is conceived, it floats around space for eternity.

-“Akasa” is Sanscrit for “sky.”
+“Akasa” is Sanscrit for the “sky.”
 Its application is an attempt to assign every instance of thought or word to an otherworldly repository.
 [Does “akasa” reside on the same plane as all other words and ideas that are mere examples of “akasa?”
 I wonder.]
 In the 19th Century, the term was co-opted from Sanskrit, massaged, misunderstood, and manipulated into a money-making endeavor by Alfred Percy Sinnett, Helena Blavatsky, and others.
 It was very popular among the Anglo-Irish of Dublin, AE, Yeats, Maude Gunn too.

-JH points out that Joyce later in the text ridicules the concept of akasa, but Joyce ridiculed everything that shaped his character and his art.
-Perhaps the concept deserves more attention.
+JH points out that Joyce later in the text ridicules the concept of akasa, but Joyce ridiculed everything that shaped his character and art.
+Perhaps the idea deserves more attention.
 Metempsychosis will become a link among Bloom, Molly, and Stephen.
 To risk a step too far, maybe they even share a soul as some transmigrationists propose.
 JH finds a wonderful example of the soul as a cooperative property in King Vidor, American a novel by Durgnat and Simmon (University of California Press, 1988).